pennymac/levelup/_posts/2017-03-09-automated-accessibility-testing.md

 Also, if you uncomment the `reportType` and `reportLocation`, your tests will print the results in both the console and in a file called `report.json` located in the `reports` folder.

+You can uncomment the rule under `ignore` or add others to skip certain rules.
+This might be helpful for instance if you are getting a lot of contrast errors and want to filter them out until you get everything else passing.

 You can [check out the documentation](https://github.com/yargalot/AccessSniff) to further configure your options.

 Add `node_modules/` to your `.gitignore` file, and run the following to install your necessary modules: